The Science Of Salt

-I know that a lot of health experts are taking potshots at salt right now because it makes food taste better and can entice us to eat too much.
+I know that a lot of health experts are taking potshots at salt because it makes food taste better and can entice us to eat too much.
 I know that many of us have been told to limit salt intake because it can raise our blood pressure, but before you swear off the stuff and start posting the "you idiot" comments below, know this:

 When dissolved in water, salt conducts electricity and it is essential for aiding the transmission of signals along your nervous system and in your brain.
-Too little salt in your diet can result in nerve and muscle damage.
-An average human has about seven tablespoons in our systems.
+It also regulates the amount of water in all your millions of cells.
+On average we all have about seven tablespoons of salt in our systems.
 That's why all your bodily fluids are salty: Blood, sweat, and tears.

 Salt is also a preservative and antimicrobial, which is why so many meats and vegetables were brined, pickled, or packed in salt before refrigeration.
 Think prosciutto and corned beef.
 Salt raises the temperature at which water boils and lowers the temp at which it freezes, and it is also a heckuva stain remover.

 If you remain worried about too much salt in your diet, the secret is to control it yourself.
-The secret is to buy unprocessed foods and season them yourself.
+The secret is to cook!
+Buy unprocessed foods and season them yourself.
 If you avoided fast foods and processed foods, you will never have to worry about too much salt in your diet.